tsuda16k/materialmodifier/README.md

 ## Example image

-The `materialmodifier` package contains an image data, which is useful when you want to quickly try out a material editing effect.
+The `materialmodifier` package contains data for an image, which is useful when you want to quickly try out a material editing effect.
 The variable name for this image is `face`.

 Internally, this data is a numeric array with the size 500 x 500 x 3
 \[y-coordinate, x-coordinate, color channel\], which means a height of